 Recently, all things all at once rushed into my head; it might have been the coffee.
 I haven’t had coffee in some time, then I drank a few cups and sat down to write.
 I realized recently that my true passion is writing.
-Second, my second passion is taking pictures (thanks to my true love for introducing me to the craft).
+Second, my second passion is taking pictures.
 My passion for web design has taken a sharp decline after being overshadowed by my passions for both writing and photography.
 All these things all at once suddenly hit me, snowballing in size, growing so enormous that I simply had to write them down.

 I knew I wanted to be a writer from a very early age.
 I remember learning how to write and craft short stories even before I was able to tie my own shoes.
 I would sit under an old maple tree in my parents back yard and write for hours at a time.
 I used to call it my dreaming tree.
 Sadly, after moving out of my parents house and meeting the love of my life, the dreaming tree has died.